EFU House: Qamar House

 From inception in 1948 till 2002 Qamar House was initially owned by four original partners of Qamardin & Others: Qamardin Mahomed Hashwani 25%, Qamardin Jaffer Valliani 25%, Ahmed Ali Mahomed Hashwani 25%, Tajdin Jaffer Valliani 25%; subsequently, original four owners successively gifted of their 25% shares sub-fractionally to members within each of their nuclear families.

 EFU

 It was acquired by EFU in 2002 to be the head office for Eastern Federal Union, the largest insurance company in Pakistan.
-Afterwards, it was officially named EFU House.
+Afterwards, it was officially named EFU Building.